local-npm/local-npm/README.md

 Slow npm got you down?
 Conference wifi flaking out at exactly the wrong time?
 Use `local-npm`.

-This is a simple script that sets up a local npm registry that serves modules from npm, caches them locally, and then updates them whenever they change.
+`local-npm` sets up an npm registry on your local machine that serves modules from npm, caches them, and then updates them whenever they change.
 Basically it's a local mirror, but without having to replicate the entire npm registry.

 The first time you start `npm install`ing stuff, it'll be slow.
 Then the second time it'll be super fast, because it's all local.